Improve your writing skills with these tips.

 8. Pay Attention to Your Introduction and Summary

-Understanding the reader’s motivations and ensuring that each section of your article has a purpose will make your piece more engaging and help you become a better writer overall.
+Understanding the reader’s motivations and ensuring that each section of your article has a purpose will make it 10x more engaging.

 Writing engaging opening paragraphs